mskcc/vcf2maf/docs/vep_maf_readme.txt

 48. Gene - stable Ensembl ID of affected gene
 49. Feature - stable Ensembl ID of feature
 50. Feature_type - type of feature.
 Currently one of Transcript, RegulatoryFeature, MotifFeature
-51. Consequence - consequence type of this variation
+51. Consequence - consequence type of this variation; comma-delimited if more than one
 52. cDNA_position - relative position of base pair in cDNA sequence
 53. CDS_position - relative position of base pair in coding sequence
 54. Protein_position - relative position of amino acid in protein